Wednesday, 28 November 2012

 But, as noted initially, software production is a most complex engineering and requires highly sophisticated and specialised competences, to the point that plain common sense (the "magic recipes", invariably just out of the social-mediatic hat) just will not cope.
 Indeed, software engineering is the *most* complex engineering that there is, to the point that the majority of its fundamental notions are genuinely counter-intuitive: as a result, plain common sense not only is utterly inadequate, it is actually doomed to failure.

-Bottom line, I believe most of today's agility is a cover up for what is in fact pure plain RAD, and the software crisis is a myth and a spell that can be (easily, to say) dis-solved: just there is an essential distinction to make, between proper and improper software production, with the vast majority of the software endeavours nowadays belonging to the latter category.
+Bottom line, I believe most of today's agility is a cover-up for what is in fact pure plain RAD, and the software crisis is a myth and a spell that can be (easily, to say) dis-solved: just there is an essential distinction to make, between proper and improper software production, with the vast majority of the software endeavours nowadays belonging to the latter category.
 Then, and just to begin with, the very shape of the industry-specific performance surveys would change...
 In fact, I would claim that proper software developers (and, scaling up, proper software production units) do, already today, consistently provide near to optimal results, all environmental circumstances considered!

 Saturday, 10 November 2012

-Agile vs. waterfall ?!
+Agile vs. waterfall?!

 [This post in the Software Craftsmanship Google Group (*) has cost me being banned from the group: I am reposting it here to denounce how compromised the situation is and to keep the discussion open.]